D e n s i t y R e l a t i v i t y

 Einsteinian relativity established that the structure of physical law is governed not only by dynamics but by the geometry of space and time.
 In particular, the existence of a finite invariant limit associated with motion, expressed through relativistic effects of space over time, implies that spacetime geometry constrains causal processes independently of the forces acting within it.

 Classical mechanics and the weak-field limit of general relativity emerge as synchronised, saturated regimes of causal translation, while quantum amplitudes reflect pre-realisation interference constrained by finite causal capacity.
 Density Relativity predicts a finite saturation of temporal density, eliminating singularities and producing testable deviations from general relativity in strong-field phenomena without altering its weak-field phenomenology.
-Also predicts a time-lag between instantaneous temporal density relativistic effects and causally bound reciprocal effects.
+It also predicts time-lag between instantaneous virtual temporal density relativistic effects and causally bound reciprocal effects, with empirically testable implications.

 1. Introduction